Reflection on the film “Backpack full of cash”

 The unions need to develop and put in place a web-based mechanism for systematic collection from teachers the information about various teacher professional development events they attended, sharing that information, and ranking the events based on the quality and usefulness of the events (immediately after the event, and later on, during the school year).

 About a year ago I sent to the Massachusetts Department of Education a specific proposal related to the structure of such a mechanism.
+It's actually would not be too complicated to do.
+First of all, every PDP provider would have been assigned an ID, and then teachers could have been leaving their systematized feedback on each PDP provider, and teachers could have search providers based on feedback and overall ranking.
 In the following phone call I was told that at the time the Department had no plans on study and ranking hundreds of teacher professional development providers (teaching needs accountability, but teaching teachers doesn’t?).